Bochaganj Upazila

+Bochaganj (বোচাগঞ্জ) is an upazila of Dinajpur District in the division of Rangpur, Bangladesh.
+Setabganj town is the headquarter of Bochaganj Upazila unlike many other Upazila and district of Bangladesh.
+Setabganj town is the closest in location to district headquarters among other Upazila headquarters of Dinajpur.

+Bochaganj Upazila consists of large agricultural lands which produce different crops, high-quality rice, cooking ingredients, cane, and crafts.
+Historical weekly rural shopping zone which is also called Hat in this area is popular by the people of the districts.

 Geography

-Bochaganj is located at 25.8000°N 88.4611°E. It has 23972 households and total area of 224.81 km2.
+Bochaganj is located at 25.8000°N 88.4611°E. It has 39,246 households and total area of 224.81 km2.

 Bochaganj Upazila is bounded by Birganj Upazila in Dinajpur District and Pirganj Upazila in Rangpur district on the north, Birganj, Kaharole and Biral Upazilas on the east, Biral Upazila and Kaliaganj CD Block in Uttar Dinajpur district, West Bengal, India, on the south, and Pirganj Upazila on the west.